Doing legal business in England and Wales

 Lawyers from abroad and overseas students who wish to qualify in England and Wales need to sit the Solicitors Qualifying Examination (SQE).

-The SQE has replaced the Qualified Lawyers Transfer Scheme (QLTS) and will enable lawyers from outside of England and Wales to requalify through the same exams taken by solicitors who qualify domestically.
+The SQE enables lawyers from outside England and Wales to requalify through the same exams taken by solicitors who qualify domestically.

 The introduction of a single, final, centralised qualification exam has also brought England and Wales in line with most other jurisdictions.